Nithin833-M/speech-recognition-app/README.md

    git clone https://github.com/your-username/speech-recognition-app.git

-2. Navigate to the project directory: cd speech-recognition-app
+2. Navigate to the project directory:

+     cd speech-recognition-app

-3. Install the required Python libraries pip install -r requirements.txt
+4. Install the required Python libraries:

+     pip install -r requirements.txt

-4. Run the Flask server
+6. Run the Flask server:

      python app.py

-5. Open the index.html file in your browser to interact with the application.
+8. Open the index.html file in your browser to interact with the application.